reset3/AI-Gmail-Handler/README.md

 ## Why?
 ### Initial purpose of this project: Short term rental email managagement.

-Since each short term rental platform has a different email format & structure, **_(and some don't even follow a defined format at all!
-[A local platform, where we get a significant portion of our guests from, handles each email by hand])_** making the parsing of important information much harder than it needs to be.
+Since each short term rental platform has a different email format & structure, **_(and some don't even follow a defined format at all! [e.g.: A local platform, where we get a significant portion of our guests from, handles each email by hand with no predefined format])_** making the parsing of such information much harder than it needs to be.

 ### Main goals:
 - Streamlining and automating vacation rental email management;